 The algorithm is hoping to check off all three customer review boxes – regularity, recency and positive sentiment – before it rewards a business’s website with better local search rankings.
 If you can get a consistent wave of positive reviews now, there’s a good chance of your rankings improving over time.
 It’s just another reason to consider our Reputation Marketing service, which collects, manages and publishes your customer reviews online.

-Ignite Security Marketing is an inbound marketing agency that specializes in marketing and salesforce automation for the security industry.
-Since 2009, we have been the marketing partner of choice for SDM 100 corporations and alarm companies.
+Ignite Security Marketing is an inbound digital marketing agency that specializes in marketing for the security industry.
+Since 2009, we have been the marketing company of choice for SDM 100 corporations and alarm companies.
 Contact us today for a demo of our reputation marketing services for alarm companies.